kyclark/tiny_python_projects/book.md

 ````
 \newpage

-# Chapter 23: Mad Libs
+# Chapter 21: Mad Libs

 ![This definitely not a copyright infringment.](images/mad_libs.png)

-Write a Python program called `mad_lib.py` that will read a file given as a positional argument and find all the placeholders noted in `<>`, e.g., `<verb>`, prompt the user for the part of speech being reuqested, e.g., a "verb", and then substitute that into the text of the file, finally printing out all the placeholders replaced by the user's inputs.
-By default, this is an interactive program that will use the `input` prompt to ask the user for their answers, but, for testing purposes, please add a `-i|--inputs` option so the test suite can pass in all the answers and bypass the `input` calls.
+Write a Python program called `mad_lib.py` that will read a file given as a positional argument and find all the placeholders noted in `<>`, e.g., `<verb>`, prompt the user for the part of speech being requested, e.g., a "verb", and then substitute that into the text of the file, finally printing out all the placeholders replaced by the user's inputs.
+By default, this is an interactive program that will use the `input` prompt to ask the user for their answers, but, for testing purposes, you will have an option for `-i|--inputs` so the test suite can pass in all the answers and bypass the `input` calls.

+Given no arguments or the `-h|--help` flag, the program should print a usage:

 ````
 $ ./mad_lib.py